caduregel/ASongOfCodeAndCapi/README.md

 # A Song of Code and Capi

 A Song of Code and Capi is een interface gebouwed boven op An API of Ice And Fire: een API die gegevens van personages, huizen, boeken uit de wereld van Game of Thrones: A Song of Ice and Fire.
-Het doel van dit project was om een zo simpel mogelijk UI te maken waarmee deze api te verkennen.
+Het doel van dit project was om een zo simpel mogelijk UI te maken waarmee deze api te verkennen is.

 Er is een live [vercel](https://a-song-of-code-and-capi.vercel.app/) demo beschikbaar